-1. The Commission shall examine applications in the order in which they are received by the Secretary-General.

-2. The Commission shall, in the case of more than one application for the same area and same Resource category, determine whether the applicant has preference and priority in accordance with article 10 of annex III to the Convention.

-3. The Commission shall consider applications expeditiously and shall submit its report and recommendations to the Council no later than 120 Days from the date of the completion of the requirements for review of the environmental plans, in accordance with regulation 11.

-4. The Commission shall, in considering a proposed Plan of Work, apply the Rules of the Authority in a uniform and non-discriminatory manner, and shall have regard to the principles, policies and objectives relating to activities in the Area as provided for in Part XI and annex III of the Convention, and in the Agreement, and in particular to the extent to which the proposed Plan of Work contributes to optimizing benefits for mankind as a whole.
+- 1. The Commission shall examine applications in the order in which they are received by the Secretary-General. - 2.
+The Commission shall, in the case of more than one application for the same area and same Resource category, determine whether the applicant has preference and priority in accordance with article 10 of annex III to the Convention. - 3.
+The Commission shall consider applications expeditiously and shall submit its report and recommendations to the Council no later than 120 Days from the date of the completion of the requirements for review of the Environmental Plans, in accordance with regulation 11 and subject to regulation 15 (2). - 4.
+The Commission shall, in considering a proposed Plan of Work, apply the Rules of the Authority in a uniform and non-discriminatory manner, and shall have regard to the principles, policies and objectives relating to activities in the Area as provided for in Part XI and annex III of the Convention, and in the Agreement, and in particular to the extent to which the proposed Plan of Work contributes to realizing benefits for mankind as a whole.

-5. In considering the proposed Plan of Work, the Commission shall take into account:

-(a) Any reports from the Secretary-General;

-(b) Any advice or reports sought from independent competent persons in respect of the application to verify, clarify or substantiate the information provided, methodology used or conclusions drawn by an applicant;

-(c) The previous operating record of responsibility of the applicant; and

-(d) Any further information supplied by the applicant prior to, and during the period of, the Commission's evaluation.
+- 5. In considering the proposed Plan of Work, the Commission shall take into account: - (a) Any reports from the Secretary-General; - (b) Any advice or reports sought by the Commission or the Secretary-General from independent competent persons in respect of the application to verify, clarify or substantiate the information provided, methodology used or conclusions drawn by an applicant; - (c) The previous operating record of responsibility of the applicant; and - (d) Any further information supplied by the applicant prior to, and during the period of, the Commission's evaluation.